davidanthonyn/davidanthonyn/README.md

 - ❓ Ask me about anything related to web development

-- ⚡ Fun fact: I use a lot tabs for indentations
+- ⚡ Fun fact: I'm also a multimedia person, like using Figma, Photoshop, and Premiere Pro

 <br/>